ManageIQ/integration_tests/docs/guides/dev_guide.rst

 This command will uninstall the package and remove it from ``template_non_import.txt``, ``template_scanned.txt``, and ``constraints.txt``, if it is in those files.

+**Examples**

+1. As an example, let's say Bob writes a new test, and wants to make use of the fancy new test module ``autopass``.
+Bob's test case directly imports ``autopass``.
+Before writing his test case, Bob must install ``autopass`` in his virtual environment.

+He runs ``miq requirement add autopass``, to install the package and add it to ``template_scanned_imports.txt`` He then runs ``miq requirement freeze`` to update ``requirements/frozen.txt`` with the new package.

+Upon writing his test case, Bob realizes that there is a nasty bug in ``autopass==4.2.2``, and he must impose a constraint on ``autopass``'s version.
+To do this, he must run

+``miq requirement add autopass==4.2.1``

+This will add the version constraint to ``requirements/constraints.txt``.
+Bob runs ``miq requirement freeze`` to then add this package (& version) to ``requirements/frozen.txt``.
+He would then write his test, commit and push his changes to a PR.
+Note that Bob could also use ``miq requirement upgrade autopass==4.2.1`` to downgrade his requirement. ``upgrade`` is really an alias to ``add``, and if no version is specified, it will upgrade an installed package to the latest version.

+2. Alice has written some fancy new flake8 plugin, ``autolint``.
+This plugin is not imported anywhere in the framework, but is used as part of ``pre-commit``.
+Since this package is not imported anywhere, she must add it as an extra package.
+This is done by,

+``miq requirement add autolint -e``, followed by, ``miq requirement freeze``

+If there is any version control needed, her process is the same as Bob's only that she must supply the ``-e`` flag.

+If at any point, Alice wants to remove her package she would run ``miq requirement remove autolint``, followed by ``miq requirement freeze``.
+If a new version of ``autolint`` has come out that Alice wants to use, she can upgrade to the latest version by running:

+``miq requirement upgrade autolint -e``

 Bugzilla Guide
 ^^^^^^^^^^^^^^
 See the :doc:`./bugzilla`